TejasriVaitla/Cloud-Computing/MapReduce/Full Inverted Index/README.md

 ## Design

-* Step 1: Plase draw three tables to show the processes done by mapper, combiner, and reducer to show the Full Inverted Index of these three files:
+* Step 1: Draw three tables to show the processes done by mapper, combiner, and reducer to show the Full Inverted Index of these three files:
    * file 0's content "it is what it is"
    * file 1's content "what is it"
    * file 2's content "it is a banana"